chiras/chi_array/README.md

 (3) valid folder structure: maintain the folders and files as downloaded

-(4) Download the Gene setes U133plus2 .Rdata file at http://compbio.med.harvard.edu/Supplements/PNAS05.html
+(4) Download the Gene sets U133plus2 .Rdata file at http://compbio.med.harvard.edu/Supplements/PNAS05.html

 (5) use the template.R file in ./Parameters: rename according to your analysis and edit the Parameters inside according to your needs.